kaimi-/belov.expert/README.md

 # belov.expert

-Personal landing page built with Hugo.
+Bilingual personal landing page built with Hugo.
+English is served at `/`, Russian at `/ru/`.

 ## Local run